Disentangling the AGN and Star-Formation Contributions to the Radio-X-ray Emission of Radio-Loud Quasars at 1<z<2: Introduction

+\reff{Below, we briefly describe the major AGN components according to a selective survey of the recent literature.
+The elements considered include the AGN accretion disk, the torus, and the radio structures. \maz{Our radio-to-X-ray spectral energy distribution model fitting code (ARXSED) accounts for the emission from all these elements.}}

-{\sl Emission from The Accretion Disk:} In the standard picture of an active galaxy \citep[e.g.,][]{Urry1995}, the SMBH is surrounded by a gaseous accretion disk that generates the optical-X-ray emission \citep[e.g.,][]{NT1973,SS1976,Rees1984}.
-The temperature and the optical depth of the gas in the disk are inversely related to the distance from the SMBH.
-The temperature gradient results in an energy gradient in the emission, with hard X-rays ($>2$\,KeV) originating in the inner region while optical and UV radiation arises in the outer disk \citep[e.g.,][]{Done2012,Kubota2018}.
-The hard X-ray radiation is due to the Compton up-scattering of the accretion disk photons in a hot (electron temperatures $\sim$100\,KeV) and optically thin corona that situated above and below the inner disk \citep[e.g.,][]{Haardt1993,Svensson1994,Petrucci2001}.
-This hard X-ray emission is usually described with a simple power-law.
-At lower energies ($\sim 2$\,keV), many AGN show a soft excess over and above the extension of the harder power-law \citep[e.g.,][]{GD2004, Piconcelli2005, Bianchi2009}.
-While there is no single, widely accepted origin for this excess \citep[e.g.,][]{Crummy2006,Czerny2003,Petrucci2018} here we investigate the possibility that it results from Comptonization of thermal photons by a warm ($\textrm kT_{e}\sim$ 0.1--1\,keV) optically thick ($\rm \tau \sim $10--25) layer above the surface of the disk, included in accretion disk models \citep[e.g.,][]{Czerny2003,Kubota2018,Petrucci2018}.
-In these models, the UV and optical radiation originates from the outer regions of the disk.
-The total radiative power of the accretion disk depends on the black hole mass, the mass accretion rate, the spin of the SMBH, radial dependence of the optical depth \citep[e.g.,][]{DL2011, Done2012, Kubota2018}.
+{\sl The accretion disk:} \reff{since the classical models of \cite{NT1973} and \cite{SS1976} there have been many attempts to model the emission from the accretion disk \citep[e.g.][among others]{Done2012,Done2013,Petrucci2013,Kubota2018}}.
+Generally, the temperature and optical depth of the gas in the disk are inversely related to distance from the SMBH.
+The temperature gradient results in an energy gradient in the emission, with hard X-rays ($>2$\,keV) originating in the inner region while UV, and visible radiation originate in the outer disk \citep[e.g.,][]{Done2012,Kubota2018}.
+The hard X-ray radiation is due to the Compton up-scattering of the accretion disk photons in a hot (electron temperatures $\sim$100\,keV) and optically thin corona located above and below the inner disk \citep[e.g.,][]{Haardt1993,Svensson1994,Petrucci2001}.
+The hard X-ray emission is usually consistent with a simple power-law spectrum.
+At lower energies ($\sim 2$\,keV), many AGN show a soft X-ray excess above the extension of the harder power-law \citep[e.g.,][]{GD2004, Piconcelli2005, Bianchi2009}.
+There is no single, widely accepted origin for the soft excess \citep[e.g.,][]{Crummy2006, Czerny2003, Petrucci2018}. \reff{In this study, we adopt the accretion disk model of \cite{Kubota2018}, which assumes that the soft X-ray excess results from Comptonization of thermal photons by a warm ($ kT_{e}\sim$ 0.1--1\,keV), optically thick ($\rm \tau \sim $10--25) layer above the surface of the disk \citep[also see][]{Czerny2003,Kubota2018,Petrucci2018}.
+In this model}, the total radiative power of the accretion disk depends on the black hole mass, the mass accretion rate, the spin of the SMBH, and the radial dependence of the optical depth \citep[e.g.,][]{DL2011, Done2012, Kubota2018}.